CloudKilat/kilatstorage-s3-php-class/README.md

 ### Description

-This class is a standalone S3 REST implementation for PHP 5.2.x (using CURL), that supports large file uploads and doesn’t require PEAR.
+This class is a standalone S3 REST implementation for PHP 5.2.x (using CURL), that supports large file uploads and doesnâ€™t require PEAR.

+### Dependencies

+This Class need curl, xml PHP extesions enabled.

+On Windows OS, edit php.ini and uncomment coresponding extension by removing `;` eg. `;extension=php_curl.dll;` to `extension=php_curl.dll`
+On Linux with Debian based distro (eg. Ubuntu, Linux Mint, etc) install the extension by `sudo apt-get install php-curl php-xml`.

 ### Notes